diegomarin.art

 6A9 is a Creative studio focused on audiovisual production directed by Arturo Rentería and Alvaro Arriola.
 They are creatives and producers of visual and sound content of the project.

-Later in 2022, both produced research plattforms such as the workshop 'Embodying AI' at University of Arts London and the seminar 'Human-AI Dance: hybrid co-creativity in the posthuman era' at the Leverhulme Centre for the Future of Intelligence (University of Cambridge).
-Diego and Benedikte’s AI Dancer performed live in the conference 'Human+AI Collaborive performance' in 2022, where and 6A9 joined the project to later produce the dance film "Dancing Embryo".
+In 2021, Diego and Benedikte started exploring the sonification of dance by using wearables to produce music while dancing.
+Later in 2022, both produced research plattforms such as the workshop 'Embodying AI' at University of Arts London and the presentation 'Human-AI Dance: hybrid co-creativity in the posthuman era' at the Leverhulme Centre for the Future of Intelligence (University of Cambridge).
+Diego and Benedikte’s AI Dancer performed live in the conference 'Human+AI Collaborive performance' in 2022, where 6A9 joined the project to later produce the dance film "Dancing Embryo".

-PUBLICATIONS
+MORE PUBLICATIONS

 Artistic Statement